-Compared to traditional landline phone systems, setting up voice over internet protocol (VoIP) service is much faster and simpler.
+Compared to traditional landline phone systems, setting up a VoIP phone system is much faster and simpler.
 Depending on which vendor and what features you choose, this setup can be completed in a matter of minutes.

 However, while the download and customization steps are nearly instant, other requirements might need to be met before your phone system can be fully functional.